Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 Create availability entries for organization members.
 Issue - version - increment association subtract remaining effort from availability.

+Skills demand, remaining effort - assigned and not - backlog, increments.

 #### Prioritization

 Issue "importance" - cumulative priority - sum of priorities of the issue and dependent issues.